African spurred tortoise: Female nesting

 Loose soil is kicked out of the depression, and the female may frequently urinate into the depression.
-Once it reaches about 2 feet (60 cm) in diameter and 3–6 in (7–14 cm) deep, a further depression, measuring some 8 in (20 cm) across and in depth, will be dug out towards the back of the original depression.
+Once it reaches about 2 ft in diameter and 3–6 in deep, a further depression, measuring some 8 in across and in depth, will be dug out towards the back of the original depression.
 The work of digging the nest may take up to five hours; the speed with which it is dug seems to be dependent upon the relative hardness of the ground.
-It usually takes place when the ambient air temperature is at least 78 °F (27 °C).
-Once the nest is dug, the female begins to lay an egg every three minutes.
+It usually takes place when the ambient air temperature is at least 78 °F. Once the nest is dug, the female begins to lay an egg every three minutes.
 Clutches may contain 15–30 or more eggs.
 After the eggs are laid, the female fills in the nest, taking an hour or more to fully cover them all.
-Incubation should be 86 to 88 °F, and will take from 90 to 120 days.
+Incubation should be 86 to 88 °F and will take from 90 to 120 days.